RatnaKadam/Python/README.md

 # Python
-This is my hobby project
+These are my hobby projects